 Graduate with experience

-Sociology majors intern and conduct research for Hastings-area entities such as the Village of Harvard, Neb.; Mary Lanning Healthcare; Lochland Country Club; law enforcement agencies; nonprofits; and more.
+Sociology majors intern and conduct research for Hastings-area entities such as the Village of Harvard, Nebraska; Mary Lanning Healthcare; Lochland Country Club; law enforcement agencies; nonprofits; and more!
 To help build your professional network and leadership skills, take advantage of opportunities to attend and present at professional conferences.

 Some students expand their understanding of the world by studying abroad.
-Many take advantage of January Term (J-Term) to gather additional experiences and insights that help advance career options.
+Many gather additional experiences and insights that help advance career options throughout the semester and during the summer.
 What does all this mean?
 You’ll graduate from Hastings ready to succeed.

 Along your path you’ll appreciate the stepping stones of teaching, counseling, inspiring, supporting and guiding from our engaged faculty.
 It’s an experience that’s true to Hastings College and you won’t find it anywhere else.